sccn/relica/README.md

 Above, the title of each plot panel shows the cluster number and the component stability index from [Himberg et al. 2004](https://www.sciencedirect.com/science/article/pii/S1053811904001661) (heuristic measure of the quality of the estimates, ideally 100%) for each IC cluster.

 #### Plot type 3: Cluster scalp maps
-To plot the scalp maps of the ICs in a single IC cluster, select option **Cluster scalp maps** and then specify the cluster number to plot (**Cluster to plot**), using the cluster numbers shown in the **Bootstrap IC clusters** plot (type 5 above, corresponding to IC 3).
+To plot the scalp maps of the ICs in a single IC cluster, select option **Cluster scalp maps** and then specify the cluster number to plot (**Cluster to plot**), using the cluster numbers shown in the **Bootstrap IC clusters** or **Cluster exemplar maps** plots (cluster 2 above).
 Specify the maximum number of IC scalp maps from the cluster to plot (**Max number of maps**).
 Pressing **Plot** displays the figure below.

  <img src="./images/relica_cluster1.jpg" width="400">

-Above, each figure panel shows the scalp map for a member of the selected IC cluster (default: 1), beginning with the first bootstrap.
+Above, each figure panel shows the scalp map for a member of the selected IC cluster (Cluster 2), beginning with the first bootstrap.
 When the number of cluster ICs (and bootstraps) is large, only the requested number are shown (default: one page of 20 maps).

 ## Running and visualizing RELICA from the MATLAB command line
 Running RELICA, either locally or using NSG, and retrieving and visualizing the results can also be performed from the MATLAB command line or by a MATLAB script.
 For syntax of these calls, refer to the help messages for the functions *pop\_relica.m*  and *pop\_relica_results.m*.